Mr LEE Hsien Loong

 Mr Lee graduated with a B.A. in Mathematics and a Diploma in Computer Science from the University of Cambridge.
 He was later a Mason Fellow at the Harvard Kennedy School, receiving a Master in Public Administration.

 Mr Lee was born on 10 February 1952.
 He married Dr Wong Ming Yang in 1978, and was widowed in 1982.
 He remarried Ho Ching in 1985.
-They have one daughter and three sons.
+He has one daughter and three sons.

 Copyright @ The Government of Singapore.
 All rights reserved.
 No part of this publication may be reproduced, stored in any retrieval system, or transmitted, in any form or by any means, whether electronic or mechanical including photocopying and recording, without the permission of the Prime Minister's Office (PMO).
 All enquiries seeking any such permission should be addressed to the Permanent Secretary of the PMO.